yoshi128/launchdarkly-se-exercise/README.md

 pip install -r requirements.txt

-4. Add your LaunchDarkly SDK key: cp .env.example .env
+4. Add your LaunchDarkly SDK key:
+# Create a new .env file
+touch .env

-# Edit .env and replace your-server-sdk-key-here with your real SDK key
+# Open it in your editor and add your SDK key like this:
+LD_SDK_KEY=your-server-sdk-key-here

 5. Run the app
 python app.py